sahiga/developer.box.com/guides/authentication/oauth2/without-sdk.md

 https://your.domain.com/path?code=1234567
 ```

-This code is not an [tokens][tokens] and is only valid for a few seconds.
+This code is not an [Access Token][tokens] and is only valid for a few seconds.
 The SDKs can be used to exchange the code for an actual Access Token.

 <Tabs>